FunnyLiu/vta/packages/core/README.md

 }
 ```

-a plugin is a class that has a `name` property and a `apply` function which can process the app processing. each name only run once. you can extends `Plugin` to make your own plugin
+a plugin is a class that has a `name` property and a `apply` function which can process the app processing. each name only run once. you can extends `Plugin` to make your own plugin. if you want to get the options passed to the plugin, please use `resolvePluginOptions` in `prepare` or `apply` function.

 ### prepare